 Before we begin, here are a couple of useful definitions:

-- Target return: Based on our current view of the whole market and expected defaults, the annualised return we predict an investor will achieve
+Target return: The annualised return we predict an investor will achieve, based on our current view of the whole market and expected defaults

 At Zopa we recommend that all investors begin with a minimum of £1000.
 This is because, when you invest though Zopa, your money is broken down into microloans (of around £10) and matched to borrowers using an automated matching process.
 This creates a blend of diversified microloans across many different borrowers.